highcharts/node-export-server/README.md

     {
       exporting: {
-        server: "<IP to the self-hosted export server>" }
+        url: "<IP to the self-hosted export server>"
+      }
     }